matolks/the-library-of-vincandria/README.md

 **Stage 2, Claude API + Voyage.** Agents run in sequence on the chunked text: extract topics and assign them to broad groups, map dependencies between topics, enrich sparse/thin topics with allow-listed web chunks, then generate teaching blocks for each topic.
 Results write to Supabase.
 Both topics and the prerequisite graph live in Postgres (the graph as a `TopicEdge` table queried via recursive CTEs).
 The website reflects changes immediately.

 When you add new material, drop the files in and run the command again.
 The pipeline is idempotent.
 It upserts existing records rather than duplicating them.
-Blocks you have manually edited in the admin are flagged and skipped on re-ingestion.
+Blocks marked `manually_edited` are treated as pinned anchors and skipped on re-ingestion; if you need to patch content, do it locally through a small script, SQL/Prisma Studio, or a targeted repo-side helper rather than building a browser admin layer.

 ---